-Commissioner Harris said that Planning Commission did approve a large apartment complex, the Exchange, that is currently at a failed intersection, 31st Street and Ousdahl Street.
+Commissioner Harris noted that Planning Commission did approve a large apartment complex, the Exchange, that is currently close to a failed intersection, 31st Street and Louisiana, and construction is proceeding without intersection improvements.

 Mr. McCullough said there was a lot of discussion about the traffic with the Exchange and there was also recognition that there needed to be improvements, a particular stretch of roadway was in the County.
 The City hopes that funds become available to make those improvements.